 Pedro was an excellent guide – showing and telling us a lot of interesting stories, giving history and backstory and context.
 He even gave us some recommendations and went out of his way to help us out with an activity we wanted to do later in the day.

 The tour was listed as lasting 2 hours, but we spent close to 3 hours in the favela in total.

-Would I recommend doing a favela tour in Rio?
+Would I recommend doing a Rio de Janeiro favela tour?

 100% yes.
 I thought that this was an incredibly interesting and honest look at a difficult and tricky situation in Rio de Janeiro.
 I was both impressed with how nice and friendly the people in the favela were, and also taken aback at how narrow the alleyways were and how conspicuously drugs and guns were present.